gavinhoward/bc/manuals/development.md

 cases where I have local data that must change and stay changed, I needed to *undo* the `setjmp()`, do the change, and the *redo* the `setjmp()`.

-For number 2, `bc` needs some way to tell the signal handler that it cannot do a `longjmp()`.
+For number 2 and number 3, `bc` needs some way to tell the signal handler that it cannot do a `longjmp()`.
 This is done by "locking" signals with a `volatile sig_atomic_t`.
 (For more information, see the [Async-Signal-Safe Signal Handling][173] section.)
 For every function that calls a function that is not async-signal-safe, they first need to use `BC_SIG_LOCK` to lock signals, and afterward, use `BC_SIG_UNLOCK` to unlock signals.

+Code also need to do this for all global, non-atomic mutation, which means that modifying any part of the `BcVm` global struct.

 `BC_SIG_UNLOCK` has another requirement: it must check for signals or errors and jump if necessary.